-Collection arrangements are often to a fulfilment house’s advantage, thanks to good locations (for example, our Northampton warehouse is strategically positioned next to major carrier hubs) and often multiple collections per day.
+Collection arrangements are often to a fulfilment house’s advantage, thanks to good locations (for example, our UK fulfilment centre is strategically positioned next to major carrier hubs) and often multiple collections per day.
 This means you’ll be able to offer later cut-off times for next day delivery.

 A good returns process wasn’t built in a day, and the art of making it smooth, efficient and hassle free is something fulfilment companies are increasingly looking to master.
 Processing returns in-house, especially in industries such as fashion where they are particularly common, can be a big strain on resources, not to mention an organisational nightmare.
 A poor returns process could put customers off repeat purchases.